Characters

 Born 1911, Honolulu, Hawaii.
 Volunteered, December 1940

-Born 'Fukuo' Akinaka, in order to better assimilate into the local culture, he changed his name to “Isaac”.
-After studying the Book of Mormon he felt a great trembling through his body.
-To him this was a sign that he had been called to God.
-From that day forward, he became a devout Mormon.
-One day “a voice inside his head” told him to join the army.
+After studying the Book of Mormon, he felt a great trembling through his body.
+To him, this was a sign that he had been called to God.
+One day, “a voice inside his head” told him to join the army.
 On December 9, 1940, he enlisted in the 298th Hawaii National Guard for one year.

 Isaac Akinaka